-- 1 When read, a 1 indicates that an unmasked interrupt was signaled because a programming cycle completed. - Writing a 1 to this bit clears PMISC and also the PRIS bit in the FCRIS register (see page 306). - When read, a 0 indicates that a programming cycle complete 0 interrupt has not occurred.
+- signaled because a programming cycle completed. - Writing a 1 to this bit clears PMISC and also the PRIS bit in the FCRIS register (see page 302). - When read, a 0 indicates that a programming cycle complete 0 interrupt has not occurred.